clirdlf/ndsa.org/conference/digital-preservation-virtual-2023.md

 * 1:25pm-1:45pm: Gone in an Adobe Flash: Preserving Computational Electronic Art for Future Generations
 * 1:45pm-2:05pm: How We Established a Digital Preservation Program at a Small Liberal Arts College: While Working Remote During a Pandemic
 * 2:05pm-2:25pm: Digitizing Community Institution Collections at Texas Tech University Libraries
-* 2:25pm-3:25pm: NDSA Working Group Updates and closing
+* 2:25pm-3:00pm: NDSA Working Group Updates and closing

 **February 1, 2024**
+* 10:45am-11:00am: Zoom Webinar Opens
 * 11:00am-11:10am: Opening remarks
 * 11:10am-11:30am: NDSA Levels: You had input, we listened!
 * 11:30am-11:50am: There is a future if there is Truth: The Digital Legacy of the Colombia Truth Commission / Hay futuro si hay verdad